12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 ★☆☆☆☆ Charcoal/”Natural” pastes

-Fluoride remains the gold standard for enamel repair.
+Fluoride best repairs enamel.
 A landmark NIH study found that fluoride toothpaste remineralizes early cavities 250% faster than non-fluoride alternatives by forming a stronger mineral layer (fluorapatite) on teeth.
 See the NIH clinical data here.

 5. Can Salt Water Heal Cavities?